antoine-coulon/effect-introduction-paris-typescript/SCRIPT.md

 [TRANSITION]: So now that you know what an Effect is and what it represents, let's see how it helps face each of these challenges I've been presenting just before

-8) (3mn) Resilience: error management
+8) (2mn) Resilience: error management ✅

-The first challenge I want to talk about is Resilience: `Resilience is the art of designing and implementing systems which can react and recover from expected failures.`
+The first problem I want to talk about is Resilience that can be described as the `art of designing and implementing systems which can react and recover from expected failures.`

 Let's focus on Error management first.